benSepanski/bricklib/gene/README.md

 To run the `mpi-gene6d` benchmark you need to specify the array extents and the number of MPI ranks along each axis.
-Using the shifter setup, you'll need to run the benchmark from outside of the container to use more than one MPI rank.
+Using the shifter setup, you'll need to run the benchmark from outside the container to use more than one MPI rank.
 For example, you can run the benchmark with a global `I x J x K x L x M x N` grid of shape `72 x 32 x 24 x 24 x 32 x 2` (including ghost zones) split across 2 MPI ranks in the k axis and 2 MPI ranks in the l axis by running